-Department The Guidance Department works with students, teachers and parents to address the academic and emotional well-being of our students.
-Guidance works closely with administrators and the Special Services Department to coordinate school staff and/or community resources to assist our students when needed.

-The Guidance team teaches strategies for social competency for all classrooms K-2.
-Guidance counselors assist our classroom teachers to ensure new students a smooth transition.
+The counselors work with students, teachers and parents to address the academic and emotional well-being of our students.
+Counselors teach strategies for social competency for all classrooms PreK-2.
+They assist our classroom teachers to ensure new students a smooth transition.